syscallme/AI-ResourceHub-react/Readme.md

 ## Purpose

-The purpose of this repository is to organize and gather some quality resources for Machine Learning and also to engage contributors for Ha
+The purpose of this repository is to organize and gather some quality resources for Machine Learning and also to engage contributors for Hacktoberfest!!

+## Accessing the Site

+[Click to access th